Organic-Code/ymph/README.md

 * grep
 * jq
 * procps-ng
+* sed
 * util-linux
 * youtube-dl

+to check for those dependencies, you may run 'ymph --deps-chk'.

-if you choose to use vlcd and vlc-ctl, following depencies are added:
+If you choose to use vlcd and vlc-ctl, following depencies are added:

 * openbsd-netcat
 * vlc